-The HS/EHS programs provide all children in attendance to breakfast, lunch and afternoon snacks.
-If your child has any dietary restrictions due to religious practices, food allergies or changes in his/her infant formula, please inform your child's teacher and the Health Services staff.
-We request a written statement from your religious leader or physician documenting the restricted food items and/or food substitutions.
-Absolutely no outside food is allowed to be consumed by children enrolled and attending the HS/EHS program.
-However, on special occasions such as birthdays and holidays, parents may bring snacks to share with the class from the approved list of items.
+HS/EHS programs provide all attending children breakfast, lunch and afternoon snack.
+If your child has any dietary restrictions due to religious practices, food allergies or changes in his/her infant formula, please inform your child's teacher.
+We require a written statement from your religious leader or physician documenting the restricted food items and/or food substitutions.
+Absolutely no outside food is allowed to be consumed by children enrolled and attending this program.
+However, on special occasions such as birthdays and holidays, parents may bring nutritious snacks to share.

 HS/EHS follows the standards of nutrition set by the United States Department of Agriculture (USDA) and Child and Adult Care Food Program (CACFP).
-Meals and snacks provided through our program are low in sugar, fat and salt and are well-balanced to encourage children to try foods from all major food groups and are consistent with the challenge of fighting childhood obesity.
-HS/EHS centers provide meals in the classroom and dining is in "Family Style" setting where the food is served in a small group format.
-Conversation is strongly encouraged.
-This is similar to the way that families should dine at home.
-HS classes within the public school districts may dine in the school cafeteria setting and will be provided meals from the public schools menus.
+Meals and snacks provided are low in sugar, fat, salt and are well-balanced to encourage children to try foods from all the major food groups.
+Some of our centers provide meals in the classroom, in a "Family Style" setting.
+OHS defines "family style as, where children and teachers sit together at a table for a meal or snack."
+This style of meal service allows for conversations and help children make healthy food choices, understand appropriate use of utensils and examples of setting and cleaning the table.
+Some classes that are located within the public-school district may dine in a school cafeteria setting and will be provided meals from the public school's menus.
 The Early Head Start program provides iron-fortified formula and cereal to infants in accordance with the USDA Infant Meal Pattern.

-Parents are asked to contribute to the Head Start menus and engage in nutritional trainings and receive nutritional counseling from qualified staff.
+Parents are asked to contribute to the Head Start menus, engage in nutritional trainings and receive nutritional counseling from qualified staff.